 Trace the life and work of William Shakespeare in his birthplace and then start exploring the many restaurants, bars and theatres of this pretty Tudor town in England, UK.

 Stratford-upon-Avon will forever be known as the birthplace – and final resting place – of arguably the most famous writer ever to put quill to paper, William Shakespeare.
-Charting The Bard’s journey is a must while you’re here, whether that’s visiting his childhood home and the home of Anne Hathaway (Shakespeare’s wife) or seeing modern interpretations of his plays at the Royal Shakespeare Company’s three theatres.
+Charting the Bard’s journey is a must while you’re here, whether that’s visiting his childhood home and the home of Anne Hathaway (Shakespeare’s wife) or seeing modern interpretations of his plays at the Royal Shakespeare Company’s three theatres.
 But it’s not all about Will in Stratford, as it’s known locally.
 For contemporary culture, try the kooky MAD (Mechanical Art and Design) Museum and the even kookier Magic Alley, a shop and “magic emporium” with an interactive treasure trail that Harry Potter fans will love.
 For those wanting to venture out of town, Warwick Castle and the impossibly beautiful Cotswolds are within easy reach.
-Below, we’ve selected Stratford-upon-Avon’s best hotels, bookable now with Culture Trip.
+Below, we’ve selected the best places to stay in Stratford-upon-Avon.

 Get a taste of the town’s history as soon as you step into your hotel, by staying at this handsome venue that dates back to 1798.
 The courtyard is a big draw here for anyone wanting to dine al fresco or perhaps just enjoy a glass of something from the hotel’s vast and carefully selected wine list.
 Some stylishly decorated rooms even have roll-top baths, and the on-site bistro serves everything from breakfast to French classics to Sunday lunch, plus cocktails (all the Champagne Cocktails feature Hotel du Vin’s own champagne).
 As you’re in the heart of Stratford, you only need to step out of the front door to start sightseeing.

-Glance into Shakespeare’s final years at this boutique venue, whose Tudor half-timbered exterior sits opposite Shakespeare’s New Place – his family home for 19 years until his death in 1616.
+Glance into Shakespeare’s final years at this boutique place to stay in Stratford-Upon-Avon, whose Tudor half-timbered exterior sits opposite Shakespeare’s New Place – his family home for 19 years until his death in 1616.
 Parts of the hotel date back to the 15th century, and bedrooms pay tribute to the different historical eras of various wings of the building, including original Tudor wooden beams in the oldest rooms.
 The classy on-site restaurant, The Woodsman, utilises seasonal, local ingredients, complemented by a painstakingly chosen wine list and local craft beers.

 If you’re keen to see some of the sights around Stratford-upon-Avon as well as the town itself, this elegant pick has you covered.
 A five-minute drive south takes you into the town centre, but head north instead and you’ll reach a medieval marvel – Warwick Castle – in minutes, or the Regency architecture of Leamington Spa in 15 minutes.
 The hotel is set in 8.9ha (22 acres) of grounds, and there are more than enough facilities on site if you don’t want to travel out: indulgent spa treatments, a sauna and steam room, a swimming pool and a restaurant serving classic British and European dishes, plus an afternoon tea menu (including a vegan option) for all your scone, cake and sandwich needs – and the added option of a refreshing G&T with rose lemonade.